-Honesty: The exam is open book and notes, but you may NOT discuss the exam or get any help from anyone else.
-Doing so will cause you to receive a 0 for the exam and an F for the course.
+Honesty: The exam is open book and notes, but you may NOT discuss the exam or get any help from anyone else or do the exam with anyone else.
+Doing so will result in your receiving a 0 for the exam and an F for the course.